Divine is in the details at Satterfield’s.

 Great restaurants don’t just happen.
 They are born of both imagination and execution.
 Pastry chef and owner, Becky Satterfield created a fine dining ambience that is relaxing rather than pretentious.
 She believes that every possible detail should be attended to, for each and every guest.
 And this belief is executed into a reality found in every detail of the restaurant—from the valet in waiting to the last bite of delectable dessert.

 Conveniently located just behind The Summit, the restaurant has two entrances.
 One leads to the hostess counter who seats diners for dinner.
 The other one opens directly into the bar area, where an L-shaped wooden bar lines the interior wall with tables lining the opposite wall.
 In the dining room, tables are scattered about the center of the hardwood floors with brown leather banquettes wrapping around the olive toned walls toward the focal point of the restaurant—the chef’s counter.
 The open stainless kitchen provides a comforting backdrop for this white tablecloth, candle lit restaurant.
-Here pans sizzle and aromas rise as executive chef Haller Magee, and his staff, prepare dinner before your eyes.
+Here pans sizzle and aromas rise as dinner is prepared before your eyes.

 Dinner begins with a black napkin, per my request, and a Roederer Estate Brut Rose NV from their Wine Spectator award-winning list.
 This food friendly, salmon colored, crisp and vibrant wine is properly chilled and kept to in an ice bucket stand nearby.
-Attentive server David Manning keeps our glasses filled, while balancing the bottle so that we finish the wine with dinner, rather than before.
+Our attentive server keeps our glasses filled, while balancing the bottle so that we finish the wine with dinner, rather than before.

 A dish of piping hot bread, sour dough, raisin and petite corn bread muffins arrives with a generous pat of butter.
 While looking over the menus, we begin devouring the bread and are served more butter without asking.
-More bread is offered, as Manning’s splendid service continues.
+More bread is offered.
 But I am not here to make a meal off this wonderful bread alone.

 The menu is a mix of Old World and New World flavors that changes daily.
 Steaks, fresh seafood, veal, rabbit, quail served with French, Italian, Spanish or Mediterranean influences.
 Tonight there are two menus to choose between.
 The Early Bird Tasting Menu—available on Fridays and Saturdays between 5:30 and 6:15—and the regular menu, divided between appetizers and entrees.
 My husband, Kevin opts for the Tasting Menu.
 This four-course menu includes soup, salad, entree choice and beignets.
 I opt for the regular menu.
 But I find it difficult to choose only one appetizer and one entrée.